Explore the Uncategorized Archives at Simply Coding for insights, tips, and resources on coding, programming, and tech trends. Learn and grow with us!

 Internet Safety; Is Your Child Safe on the Internet?

-6 Tips to Help Parents Understand Proper Internet Safety
+6 Tips to Help Parents Understand Proper Kids Internet Safety

 The Internet can be a dangerous place.
 Without the proper precautions, your child’s safety could be at risk.
+From inappropriate content to cyber predators, the risks are real and ever-evolving.
 With one click even kids can access things that would give most adults a stomach ache.
 So how can you make sure that what they are viewing is safe?
-The best way to combat the dangers of the internet is to know what they are!
-Your kid’s internet safety should be the number one goal.
-Here is a list of the best ways to make sure that your children are safe while using the internet .

 1. Computer location is key

-Make sure the computer is located in an area of non-privacy, like the front room or kitchen.
-This prevents kids from wandering the internet (like clicking random links) without parental supervision.
-Kid’s internet safety depends much on how daring they are willing to be and they are much less likely to take chances if someone else can see what they are doing.
+Kids Internet Safety depends much on how daring they are willing to be and they are much less likely to take chances if someone else can see what they are doing.
+Consider setting up family usage hours to encourage transparency and limit excessive screen time.

-2. Be a part of their cyberworld
+2. Be a part of their cyber world

-Know what types of social medias and forms of entertainment your children are using.
-Follow their social media accounts and check their posts and the comments on their posts somewhat regularly.
-Make sure you know who is commenting and liking their photos and posts.
-If you don’t know who someone is, ASK!
+Know what types of social media and forms of entertainment your children use.
+Stay informed about trending platforms and apps to better understand their online behaviour.
+Follow their social media accounts and check their posts and comments somewhat regularly.

-3. Account privacy is most important
+3. Account privacy is most important for Kids Internet Safety

-Teach your kid not to share passwords, even with their best friends.
-You never know who else will find out.
-Keeping information private is the best way to say safe on the internet.
-Teach your kids to logout of computers, even if they are personal or home computers.
-Also make sure to check your search engine settings.
+Keeping information private is the best way to stay safe on the internet.
+Teach your kids to log out of computers, even if they are personal or home computers.
+Also, make sure to check your search engine settings.
 Most search engines allow parental controls that will help narrow the list of possible choices that appear when your children are surfing the internet.

 4. Keep up with software

-Use antiviruses and pop-up blockers.
-There are plenty of free or pay-for-use pop-up blockers and antiviruses available on the internet.
 Antiviruses keep your computer safe from bugs and malware.
 This is just like putting up a fence to keep your toddler in the yard.
 It’s a precaution if everything else goes wrong.
+Additionally, parental control software can help track online activities and block harmful content proactively.

-To find that best antivirus for windows, click here.
-Of the top ten, nine are pay-for-use, however, if you’re budget is tight there is a free one too.
+To find the best antivirus for Windows, click here.
+Of the top ten, nine are pay-for-use, however, if your budget is tight there is a free one too.

 Here is a link to the same site but for Mac computers.
-All on this list are paid, but fear not, here is another link for free mac antiviruses.
+All on this list are paid, but fear not, here is another link for free Mac antiviruses.
+Be sure to choose software that suits your family’s needs and preferences.

 5. Don’t just ban, understand